denoland/docs/runtime/manual/references/contributing/index.md

 development mode where the JS/TS sources are not included in the binary but read at runtime, meaning the binary will not have to be rebuilt if they are changed.

+> To use the commands below, you need to first install the necessary tools on
+> your system as described [here](building_from_source).

 ```sh
 # cargo build
 cargo build --features __runtime_js_sources